alvarikoke99/rtx3080_scraper/README.md

 ## Recommended setup

 Although you can run the scraper on its own, it is highly recommended that you run it using any kind of task scheduler such as `crontab` in **GNU/Linux**.
 As the goal of this program is to be executed 24/7 it is advised that the program is run on services such as **AWS EC2** or low power devices such as the mentioned **Raspberry Pi**.
 It is also recommended that the machine running the program has atleast **2GB** of **RAM**.
 Please note that if you are using an arm device such as a **Raspberry Pi**, the driver binaries must be compiled for the arm arquitecture.
-For the **Raspberry Pi** the easiest install method is to use `sudo apt install chromium-chromedriver`, which places the webdriver on `/usr/bin` and installs the **Chromium** browser.
+For the **Raspberry Pi** the easiest install method is to use the aforementioned command: `sudo apt install chromium-chromedriver`, which also installs the **Chromium** browser.

 ## How to set up task scheduler in GNU/Linux